 Please keep the changing rooms and studio tidy at all times.
 Remember to keep any valuables with you at all times or just leave them at home!
 We will not be held responsible for any lost or damaged items.

 All Beginner & Primary dancers who wish to compete or perform must have a full class costume.
 Please speak to your teacher to find out how to order a costume.
 Intermediate & Open dancers may purchase a solo costume.
 These costumes can be quite expensive therefore all dancers must speak to the teacher before placing an order for a solo costume.
 The teacher will advise on what sort of costume will benefit the dancer most.

-Class fees are taken from a yearly fee and split into four quarterly, 2 bi-annual or one yearly payment.
+Class fees are taken from a yearly fee and split into four quarterly payments.

 There are four payment categories depending on your level and amount of classes per week.

 At least 34 dance classes throughout the year.